 This was the seventh consecutive failure to accomplish a lunar soft-landing by the Soviets.
-On this mission, engineers redesigned the problematic I-100 guidance system that had caused most of the previous failures.
+On this mission, engineers redesigned the problematic I-100 control system that had caused most of the previous failures.

 Unfortunately, this probe never reached Earth orbit.
-During the launch, depressurization of a nitrogen pipe for the liquid oxygen tank on the third stage had prevented third-stage engine ignition.
-The spacecraft broke up over the Pacific without reaching orbit.
+During the launch, depressurization of a nitrogen pipe for the liquid oxygen tank on the third stage (Blok I) prevented third stage engine ignition.
+The spacecraft thus broke up over the Pacific without reaching Earth orbit.

 Siddiqi, Asif A. Beyond Earth: A Chronicle of Deep Space Exploration, 1958-2016.
 NASA History Program Office, 2018.